Alex-Kw/c64-rc2014-Keyboard/README.md

 In the firmware several negative values for special keys are converted to positive values.
 I left these in the comments so you may move things like the ctrl-c (RUN STOP) function around.
 RESTORE/RESET cannot be moved on the key map, it uses an electical circuit on the appledore, not code.
 Version 1.1 of the Appledore PCB has a reset button present on the actual PCB but I have not used that revision for an RC2014 yet (No reason to believe it would not work).

-F1 and F2 have now been mapped to toggle a soft CAPSLOCK mode.
+SOFT CAPSLOCK: F1 and F2 toggle a soft CAPSLOCK mode.
 This was added because the SHIFT LOCK key is mechanical and affects the number row.
 The soft caps lock [which affects just alpha characters] is very useful for programming in BASIC in uppercase without miskeying symbols or numbers.
-The keyboard boots in standard mode, F1 enables this special CAPSLOCK mode, and F2 (SHIFT+F1) disables it.
+The keyboard boots in mixed case, F1 enables this special CAPSLOCK mode, and F2 (SHIFT+F1) disables it.

+Additional mappings and macros:

+Left arrow as ESC
 Up arrow mapped as ^
 RUN STOP mapped as Ctrl-C which will break out of BASIC loops.

-CLR/HOME mapped as Ctrl-L which will clear screen at CP/M Prompt
+CLR/HOME mapped as Ctrl-L which will clear screen at CP/M Prompt F3 - macro to type 'CPM' and a carriage return
+F5 - macro to type 'MBASIC' and a carriage return

-F7 is a macro which types out the command to clear the screen in MBASIC, and a carriage return.
+F7 - macro which types out a command to clear the screen in MBASIC, and a carriage return.
+F8 - macro to type 'OUT 0 , 0' and a carriage return (turn off digital output 0 in MBASIC)

+Booting up an RC2014 with SCM and getting to BASIC is then a matter of a few keypresses.
+Power on the system, press 'RESTORE' to reset it, and then pressing F3, F5, F7 in order will launch CPM, MBASIC, and clear the screen (on a system with Compact flash and the necessary software).

 Full album of photos:
 https://imgur.com/a/SZrAeKl